Back to all posts

 How to Do Resource Forecasting - A Complete Guide

 Want to improve resource forecasting, but don't know where to start?
-Here's how to make calculated resource decisions and why it's important.
+Here's how to make calculated resource decisions and why forecasting is important.

-In 2020, the PMI conducted a study where they found that 11.4% of resources get wasted because of poor project management practices.
-And to be more exact, the “project management laggards” were unable to find the right strategies to follow.
+In 2020, the PMI conducted a study that found that 11.4% of resources get wasted because of poor project management practices.
+To be more exact, the “project management laggards” were unable to find the right strategies to follow.

-The truth is, resource forecasting is one of the strategies you always need to start with to succeed.
+The truth is that resource forecasting is one of the strategies you always need to start with to succeed.

 So what is it all about?